-The DCM Tax Title Reserve Fund program will carry over \$1,000,000 in General Funds to compensate those who make qualified claims for surplus proceeds from public or private sales from 2016 to 2021, those years that the law changed to allow the County to use surplus funds for low income housing support.
+The DCM Tax Title Reserve Fund program will carry over \$4,000,000 in General Funds to compensate those who make qualified claims for surplus proceeds from public or private sales from 2016 to 2021, those years that the law changed to allow the County to use surplus funds for low income housing support.
 Claims will likely come in over several years as continued outreach efforts are made in an attempt to locate former owners, heirs, or devisees.
-The \$1,000,000 will be utilized to cover outstanding claims.
+The \$4,000,000 is expected to cover outstanding claims.
 Surplus proceeds from sales in years 2022 & 2023 were already set aside when Multnomah County became aware of the law change.